-Have you ever considered, why does commercial orange juice, even the premium, not-from-concentrate, "100-percent pure" juice kind, tastes the same each time you buy it, but doesn't taste exactly like a freshly peeled orange?
+Have you ever considered, why does the commercial variety of this popular breakfast beverage, even the premium, not-from-concentrate, "100-percent pure" juice kind, tastes the same each time you buy it, but doesn't taste exactly like a freshly peeled orange?

 One of the great scams of the industrial food cartel is the so-called "fresh" juice sold in supermarkets.